tchoi8/teachingasart/assignments/1_learningmap/DaniellaAssignment.md

 opportunity to dream all those years and create structures of imagination and hope-and most

 importantly how this experience can be transmitted to others.
-For as Louse Bourgeois said,
+For as Louise Bourgeois said,

 "When you admire something you become larger than yourself.
 When you witness beauty, you